-Every issue of TATuP contains a "Special Topic” section with a focus on a specific theme with high significance for technology assessment, for example new technologies and their applications, theories, or methods of technology assessment.
-For each issue the TATuP the editorial board appoints a team of external experts in a specific field of technology assessment to edit the "Special Topic" section in cooperation with the TATuP editorial team.
+Every issue of TATuP features a "Special topic" section containing a number of thematically related research articles with high significance for the field of technology assessment, for example new technologies and their applications, theories, or methods of technology assessment.

-The "Special Topic" section explores a specific field of technology assessment with around six peer-reviewed papers from different disciplinary perspectives.
-The editorial process begins about nine months prior to publication with an open call for abstracts.
-The "Special Topic" features prominently on the journal’s cover, with a headline and an illustration.
+The "Special topic" section explores a specific field of technology assessment with around six peer-reviewed research articles from different disciplinary perspectives.
+The editorial process begins about 12 months prior to publication with an open call for abstracts to recruit potential authors.

-"Special Topic" editors are qualified by their expertise in a specific field of technology assessment.
-They hold authority over the scientific content of the journal section "Special Topic” for one issue: this involves authoring the call for papers, evaluating submitted abstracts, selecting authors to submit a full paper and authoring an introductory chapter to the "Special Topic".
-In cooperation with the journal’s editorial team, they manage the editorial process and review process together with the external reviewers until the final acceptance/rejection decision.
+"Special topic" guest editors are qualified by their scientific expertise in a specific field of technology assessment.
+TATuP particularly welcomes teams whose members are based at different universities and/or non-university research institutes or who work in different disciplines.
+The guest editors hold authority over the scientific content of the journal section "Special topic" for one issue: this involves authoring the call for abstracts, evaluating submitted abstracts, selecting authors to submit a full research article and authoring an introductory chapter to the "Special topic".
+The selected research articles as well as the introductory chapter may be published in English or German.
+In cooperation with the journal’s editorial team, the guest editors manage the editorial process, including the review process together with the external reviewers, until the final acceptance/rejection decision.